Everything You Need To Know About Git

 Make sure

-are both available remote.$ git remote
+originandupstreamare both available remote.$ git remote -

 Now open a file within